wordhou/codefellows-java-dsa/README.md

 # Day 18: Rose trees (k-ary trees) and fizz buzz

 In this challenge we implement a k-ary tree and then create a new tree based on that original tree according to the "fizz buzz" rules.

+# Day 26: Insertion sort

+In this next week of challenges we are investigating various sorting algorithms.
+Today's [challenge](docs/sorting.md#day-26-insertion-sort) is the basic insertion sort algorithm.